ClaraML96/ClaraML96.github.io/index.markdown

 ## Act III: When the City Struggles – The Subway Feels It

-When the city experiences stress -if it is human, technical or environmental- the underground feels it.
+When the city is under stress, whether human, technical, or environmental, the subway feels it.
+The MTA’s incident data offers a window into how disruptions ripple through the system and reflect deeper vulnerabilities in New York's urban infrastructure.

-The dataset captures a range of incidents in the subway system on a monthly basis.

-By examining the overall distribution of major incidents from 2020 to 2024, we begin to see patterns in how and when disruptions occur.
-The heatmap below reveals the periods during which certain types of incidents dominate the MTA’s operations, highlighting seasonal trends and recurring problems.
+This section draws from monthly data on reported subway incidents from 2020 to 2024, helping us understand how and when the system is most fragile.

+---

+### The Pulse of Disruption: Monthly Incident Trends
+We begin by examining how major incident categories evolve over time.
+The heatmap in **Figure 6** shows the temporal distribution of disruptions, with notable seasonal and categorical patterns.

 <div style="display: flex; justify-content: center; align-items: center;">
   <img src="Figures/Heatmap_incidents.png" style="width: 150%">
 </div>
-<strong>Figure 6:</strong> Heatmap of the reported incidents of NYC subway by date and Category
+<strong>Figure 6:</strong> Heatmap of NYC subway incident frequency by category (2020–2024).

-Before diving into the trends, it's helpful to understand what each incident category means:
+To interpret the patterns meaningfully, here’s a quick breakdown of what each category represents:

 <table style="width: 100%; border-collapse: collapse;">
   <thead>